 A sophisticated signalling and communication system is in the early planning stages.
 One proposal is to install intrusion alarms on the fencing, which would be linked to a central control system capable of detecting foreign objects on the tracks.
 In-cab signalling will be capable of automatically stopping trains if necessary.

-The 130 mile stretch in Central Valley will be built between 2013 and 2017.
-This will extend the initial construction to one of the two proposed routes to build an Initial Operating Section (IOS) which initiates operation of the high-speed rail.
+The 209km-long stretch in Central Valley will extend the initial construction to one of the two proposed routes to build an initial operating section (IOS), which initiates operation of the high-speed rail.

-The two proposed routes are Merced to San Fernando Valley and San Jose to Bakersfield.
-They require estimated investments of $27.2bn and $24.7bn respectively.
-The work will take place between 2015 and 2021.
+Work is underway on two routes, namely Merced to San Fernando Valley and San Jose to Bakersfield, which require estimated investment of $27.2bn and $24.7bn respectively.

 Construction of the central valley section is expected to create 100,000 jobs over five years.
 Phase one is expected to create 65,000 direct and indirect jobs on an average.

 The High Speed Rail Authority has the job of directing the development and implementation of the system, including funding.
-The funding will generated through state bond revenues, federal government funds, and public, private and local funds.
+Funding will be generated through state bond revenues, federal government funds, and public, private and local funds.

-The project will reduce carbon dioxide emission by three million tons, divert over a third of the air trips travel and about 6% of auto-travellers.
-Once built, the system would not require operating subsidies and will generate over $1bn in annual profits.
+The project will reduce carbon dioxide emission by three million tonnes, divert more than a third of the air travel journeys and about 6% of road journeys.
+Once built, the system would not require operating subsidies and will generate more than $1bn in annual profits.

-Comparatively, in Japan the Shinkansen has about 75% of the market in air transportation for a trip time about 2.5 hours.
-In Europe, high-speed rail occupies 50% of the traffic where rail trip times are 4.5 hours or fewer.
-If travel time is two hours or fewer, it occupies 90% of the market share.
+Comparatively, the Shinkansen in Japan has approximately 75% of the market in air transportation for trips about 2.5 hours long.
+In Europe, high-speed rail occupies 50% of traffic of rail journeys under 4.5 hours.
+If travel time is under two hours, this rises to 90% of the market share.